The-DigitalAcademy/Analysing-Store-Dataset/README.md

 ---
 ## Analyzing the dataset
-**1. For Executives, Sales Teams, and Business Intelligence**
+**1. For Executives, Sales Teams, and Business Intelligence.**

-#
-**Sales Performance**
+**Sales Performance.**

-#
-Which product categories or subcategories generate the highest and lowest sales and profits?
+- Which product categories or subcategories generate the highest and lowest sales and profits?
-Are there specific regions or markets where sales consistently outperform others, and why?
+- Are there specific regions or markets where sales consistently outperform others, and why?
-How does the discount percentage correlate with profit margins across different product categories?
+- How does the discount percentage correlate with profit margins across different product categories?